DaBaby

-Jonathan Lyndale Kirk (born December 22, 1991), known professionally as DaBaby (formerly known as Baby Jesus), is an American rapper.
-After releasing several mixtapes between 2014 and 2018, he rose to mainstream prominence with his debut album Baby on Baby (2019), which included the Billboard Hot 100 top ten single "Suge".
+Jonathan Lyndale Kirk (born December 22, 1991), known professionally as DaBaby (formerly Baby Jesus), is an American rapper.
+After releasing several mixtapes between 2014 and 2018, he signed with Interscope Records in January 2019, through a joint venture with the North Carolina-based record label, South Coast Music Group.
+His debut studio album, Baby on Baby (2019), spawned the single "Suge", which peaked within the top ten of the Billboard Hot 100 a month after its release.

-His second studio album, Kirk (2019), debuted at number one on the Billboard 200.
-The album spawned the Recording Industry Association of America (RIAA) multi-platinum singles "Intro" and "Bop".
-That same year, he was featured on the singles "Enemies" by Post Malone, and "Cash Shit" by Megan Thee Stallion.
-Dababy's third studio album, Blame It on Baby (2020), became his second consecutive number-one album in the US.
-The album included his highest-charting song, "Rockstar" (featuring Roddy Ricch), which spent seven non-consecutive weeks at number one on the Billboard Hot 100, and received a Grammy Award for Record of the Year nomination.
+His second studio album, Kirk (2019), debuted atop the Billboard 200 and spawned the hit singles "Intro" and "Bop".
+That same year, he guest appeared on the singles "Enemies" by Post Malone and "Cash Shit" by Megan Thee Stallion.
+His third album, Blame It on Baby (2020), became his second to peak the chart and spawned the single "Rockstar" (featuring Roddy Ricch), which spent seven non-consecutive weeks atop the Billboard Hot 100 in the wake of that year's George Floyd protests.
+Furthermore, it received quintuple platinum certification by the Recording Industry Association of America (RIAA) and was nominated for Record of the Year at the 63rd Annual Grammy Awards.

-In 2020, he was featured on the remix of "Whats Poppin" by Jack Harlow, and the single "Levitating" by Dua Lipa, both of which peaking at number two on the Billboard Hot 100.
-That same year, he was also featured on single "For the Night" by Pop Smoke and was awarded two iHeartRadio Music Awards.
-In 2022, he released the collaborative mixtape with YoungBoy Never Broke Again, Better than You in addition to his fourth studio album, Baby On Baby 2.
+In 2020, he guest performed on the remix of "Whats Poppin" by Jack Harlow and the single "Levitating" by Dua Lipa, both of which peaked at number two on the Billboard Hot 100.
+Amidst controversies regarding homophobia, his collaborative mixtape Better than You (2022, with YoungBoy Never Broke Again) and fourth album, Baby on Baby 2 (2022), were released; both were met with commercial declines.

 Early life

 Jonathan Lyndale Kirk was born on December 22, 1991, in Cleveland, Ohio.
-He moved to Charlotte, North Carolina in 1999, where he spent most of his early years.
-He attended Vance High School, now called Julius L. Chambers High School, where he graduated in 2010.
+He moved to Charlotte, North Carolina at age six, where he spent most of his early years.
+He attended Zebulon B. Vance High School, now called Julius L. Chambers High School, where he graduated in 2010.

 He attended the University of North Carolina at Greensboro for two years.
 He did not complete his studies, saying he only went to college for his parents' sake.
 He grew up listening to Eminem, 50 Cent and Lil Wayne with his two older brothers.